ehForwarderBot/ehForwarderBot/docs/guide/master.rst

-When the master channel is implemented on an existing protocol or platform, as far as possible, while considering the user experience, a master channel should:
+When the master channel is implemented on an existing protocol or platform, as far as possible, while considering the user experience, a master channel SHOULD:

 * maintain one conversation thread per chat, indicating its name, source channel and type;